B-Sedan Challenge Rules

 10. The wheelbase of the automobile may not be changed or relocated.

 11. Suspension type (McPherson strut or coil spring/shock combination) must be as originally provided on vehicle.

-2. Only pre-1973 model year engine configurations and displacements available for sale in the USA are acceptable.
+2. Only pre-1979 model year engine configurations and displacements available for sale in the USA are acceptable.
 Displacement and engine configuration must be correct for chassis type as sold in the USA.

 3. Cylinder heads must be OE for USA production cars.
 Porting is allowed.
 Material may not be added to cylinder heads.

-9. Any distributor may be used so long as no engine modifications are required.
-Any ignition may be used except crank fire systems which are not allowed.
-Ignition must be triggered by a distributor.
+8. Any distributor may be used so long as no engine modifications are required.
+Any ignition may be used and must be triggered by the distributor.